Teen Fellowship Program

 Upon completing the program, participants will be awarded a Certificate of Completion, recognizing their achievement and newly acquired skills.

-Session 1: Core Values (October 12)
+Session 1: The Power of Giving (October 12)

-Session 3: Failing Forward (October 26)
+Session 3: Leadership In Action (October 26)

-Session 4: Choose to Be Happy (November 2)
+Session 4: Solving Real Problems (November 2)

-Session 5: Inspire Others and Yourself (November 9)
+Session 5: Legacy (November 9)

-Session 6: Personal Resume Build (November 16)
+Session 6: Capstone Impact Project (November 16)

-Cohort 2: Connection
+Cohort 2: Connection (Geared Toward Grades 10 and 11)

 Session 1: Teamwork (October 13)